The REAL Cost of Living in Belgrade, Serbia [2023 Update]

 A quick meal for one can be had for a measly $5 if you’re not very picky, while more high profile options are available in the $10-15 range.

 Unless you fall for a tourist trap or make it a mission to find a Michelin starred restaurant (good luck with that!)
 I see little reason to EVER spend more than 2200 dinars (around 20 US dollars) on any single meal.
-And you’ll eat like a king or queen!
+And you’ll eat like royalty!

 Supermarket prices will be between 20% to 50% cheaper than those in your home country, and drinks at a classy club won’t be more than 5-6 bucks for something more fancy (a couple dollars for a beer, for example).